 Capture the Atlas is drone friendly.
 However, drones are not allowed in national parks and you can’t fly your drone in Death Valley National Park.

 The Alabama Hills is a BLM area and you can fly your drone there at your own risk.
-Dan is an experienced drone pilot and can help you with your drone photography.

-I’ve had the opportunity to work with and help countless photographers over the last few years.
+We’ve had the opportunity to work with and help countless photographers over the last few years.
 Sharing and teaching photography is my passion, and I love doing this both online and in the field.

 From the lowest point in North America on the Death Valley floor to the highest peak in the contiguous United States in the California Eastern Sierra, this trip is going to take you to some of the most diverse, extreme, and dramatic landscapes in the country.